kurko/blog/_posts/2017-04-05-software-naming.md

 ```

-**Example 5: monster names**
+**Example 5: ambiguous names**

-The Spring framework has a few examples that illustrate components that do too much and, as a result, require names that resemble our _Monster Room_.
+The Spring framework has a few examples that illustrate components that do too much and, as a result, require names that resemble our _Ambiguous Room_.
 Here is [one](http://docs.spring.io/spring/docs/2.5.x/javadoc-api/org/springframework/aop/config/SimpleBeanFactoryAwareAspectInstanceFactory.html) (because [this one](http://www.javafind.net/gate.jsp?q=%2Flibrary%2F36%2Fjava6_full_apidocs%2Fcom%2Fsun%2Fjava%2Fswing%2Fplaf%2Fnimbus%2FInternalFrameInternalFrameTitlePaneInternalFrameTitlePaneMaximizeButtonWindowNotFocusedState.html) would be just a bit too much):

 ```java
 class SimpleBeanFactoryAwareAspectInstanceFactory {